LitoKarageorgou/Spotify-Playlist-Clone/README.md

 ## 📚 What I Learned

 - Translating visual designs into a clean HTML structure
-- Styling complex layouts using Flexbox and Grid
+- Styling complex layouts using Flexbox
 - Working with external assets like icons and web fonts
 - Using hover effects and sticky positioning effectively